 Project: Process-based flood frequency analysis using storm-tracking

-Supervisors: Dr Thomas Kjeldson and Dr Ilaria Prosdocimi
+Supervisors: Dr Thomas Kjeldsen and Dr Ilaria Prosdocimi

 Andy obtained his first class BSc (Hons) in Computer Science from the University of Plymouth in 2017, where his dissertation focused on the optimisation of genetic algorithms for satisfiability problems such as Ramsey theory.
 Before this, he conducted a broad range of research including: the use of neural network approaches to model extreme rainfall, the applications of neuroevolution, blockchain architectures for digital voting and finally approaches to peer learning.
 Current research includes the sentiment analysis of public perception on water restriction measures.